coderolls/coderolls-blog/_posts/java-basic/2021-03-02-convert-double-to-int.md

 image: assets/images/2021-03-02/double-to-int-in-java.webp
 categories: [ Java, Core Java, String]
 toc: true
-description: "In this article you are going to learn how can we convert a double value to an integer value."
+description: "In this article, we will see, how to convert a double value to an integer value in Java programming language."
 ---

-In this article, we will see how we can convert a double to an int.
+In this article, we will see, how to convert a double value to an integer value in Java programming language.

-In java programming, you will have a double primitive value (ex 82.14), but to do the further operations you need an int value (ex.
-82) so let's see how to convert double to int in java.
+Let's say, you have a double primitive value (ex `82.14`), but you need an int value (ex. `82`) for further operations.
+So, let's see how to convert double to int in java.

 There are three ways you can convert double to int.
-I will list them all below and, then we will see them one by one.
+I have listed the three ways below.

 1. convert double to int - using typecasting
 2. convert double to int - using `Math.round()`
 3. convert double to int - using `Double.IntValue()`

+Let's see the these ways one by one.

 > You may like to visit:
 > [How To Convert An Integer To String In Java](https://coderolls.com/convert-int-to-string/)

 ## 1. convert double to int - using typecasting

 We know  `double` is a 64-bit primitive value, and int is a 32-bit primitive value.
-So, to convert double to int, we can downcast the double value to int.
+So, to convert double to int, we can **downcast the double value to int**.

-I have given a simple example below that shows to convert double to int using typecasting.
+I have given a simple example below that shows how to convert double to int using typecasting.

 ```java
 /**